Difference Between Horizontal and Vertical Integration

 Horizontal integration means you are moving “horizontally” in your industry of merging with competitors with similar customer levels, whereas vertical integration is when you move “vertically” up or down the production process of acquiring suppliers or distributors within your same vertical, so you can own more of the production process internally.

 Horizontal integration is designed to help your company achieve new levels of growth, technology, geographic business expansion, and cost synergies.
-Vertical integration is designed to help bring production processes in-house to add internal capabilities and reduce costs in production, supply chain, or distribution channel.
+Vertical integration is designed to help bring production processes in-house to add internal capabilities and reduce costs in production, supply chain, or distribution channels.

 What is Horizontal Integration?